Thunk! Bam! Thunk! Pshhhhh.

 I am not that person cursing at the cars around me feeling like I somehow have it harder than everyone else.
 I am not that person who is rolling my eyes when I must wait for more than a few minutes in the grocery line.
 I am not that person who gets frustrated when a friend cancels plans last-minute.
 I am not that person who splurges on clothes, makeup, and getting pampered, striving for perfection.

-That person is not me anymore.
+That person from yesterday is not me anymore.

 I’m more compassionate.